faizitguy/fp-js/fp/basics/notes.md

 objects in JS are mutable

-we want to get a copy of the object and change the copy,not change the original one this will prevent mutating data
+we want to get a copy of the object and change the copy, not changing the original one this will prevent mutating data

 so one method to avoid mutaing is to clone the object

 ### Cloning the object

+we can clone object by using Object.assgin(obj) method method but it copies object in a shallow way such that nested objects are not cloned, when we try to change the nested object then it mutates the original object so we will be cloning objects by using JSON.parse(JSON.stringify(obj)) method